Resources > Business Finance >

-At their meeting on 6th February, the Monetary Policy Committee voted to cut the Base Rate by 0.25% to 4.5% – the lowest level for more than 18 months.
+At their meeting on 8th May 2025, the Monetary Policy Committee voted to cut the Base Rate by 0.25% to 4.25%.
+This is their first cut since February and takes the base rate to its lowest rate for two years.

 So, what does the Bank of England Base Rate cut mean for small business owners?
 We look at the theoretical positive impact of such a cut, but it does come with a caveat in the current economic climate.